 - Hot sauce, harissa, or Sambal Oelek on the side for extra heat (optional)

-- half a preserved lemon (remove excess salt), minced OR two teaspoons of Indian lemon pickle (optional)
+- 1 to 2 teaspoons preserved lemon/to taste (remove excess salt), minced OR two teaspoons of Indian lemon pickle (optional)

 - Heat a 4 quart, or larger, pot with a heavy bottom.
 Add the oil.
 Then add the scallions and cook for 1 minute on medium heat.